kplachkov/UkDatabase/README.md

 ### UkDatabaseCrawler

-The "UkDatabaseCrawler" is a crawler created to scrape [https://theukdatabase.com](https://theukdatabase.com) for information about people based on posts.
+The "UkDatabaseCrawler" is created to scrape [https://theukdatabase.com](https://theukdatabase.com) for information about people, based on articles.

 ### UkDatabaseAPI

-The "UkDatabaseAPI" is an API created to provide developers with a tool to find information about people, based on [https://theukdatabase.com](https://theukdatabase.com).
+The "UkDatabaseAPI" is created to provide developers with a tool to search by criteria the scraped information.